 How UOnline Programs Work

 Once you are admitted as a UOnline student, you can complete UOnline-approved degrees online.
 Some UOnline graduate programs require a short on-campus residency.

-- UOnline Programs are accredited and accepted the same as on-campus offerings.
+- UOnline programs have the same accreditation as on-campus programs.

 - Classes are taught by the same faculty and instructors as on-campus courses.

 - Classes follow the standard semester schedule.